OneLiL05/nailer-components-library.github.io/README.md

-> **Nailer Components Library** - it's opensourse components library for personal and commercial use, if you find some bugs or you want to give me some feedback read my contact info in bottom.
-Documentation site coming soon
+> **Nailer Components Library** - is an open source components library both for personal and commercial use.
+If you'll find bugs or just decide to give me feedback feel free to contact me using the info from the bottom of README file.
+Documentation site coming soon.

 # ☎️ You can contact me